zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/DYNAMIC PARTITION.md

 ```

 -   In ‘sales\_detail’ table, the value of the sale\_date determines the sales\_date partition value of the target table, and the value of the region determines the region partition value of the target table.
--   **In a dynamic partition, the correspondence between the select\_statement field and the dynamic partition of the target table is determined by the order of the fields.** In this example, if the Select statement is written as
+-   **In a dynamic partition, the correspondence between the select\_statement field and the dynamic partition of the target table is determined by the order of the fields.** In this example, if the Select statement is written as the following:

     ```
     select shop_name,customer_id,total_price,region,sale_date from